How to use this guide

 1. Browsing presets

 To the left of the top bar is the preset display bar.
-It shows the current bank name and preset name, and you can use the left and right arrow to quick browse through previous / next presets.
-The preset save menu gives you options to overwrite preset / save as new preset or share this preset to the ToneCloud.
+It shows the current bank name and preset name, and you can use the left and right arrow to quickly browse through previous / next presets.
+The preset save menu gives you options to overwrite preset / save as a new preset or share this preset to the ToneCloud.

 You can click the preset bar to enter preset browsing mode.
-In traditional view, you can view by different banks and presets, you can choose from different preset sorting methods, or search directly by name.
-If you click the star in front of the preset it will be stored to the favorites bank where you can find your favorite presets very easily.
+In the traditional view, you can view by different banks and presets, you can choose from different preset sorting methods, or search directly by name.
+If you click the star in front of the preset it will be stored in the favorites bank where you can find your favorite presets very easily.

 You can also use spread view to manage all banks and presets.
-You can simply drag and drop to copy or move presets to target bank which makes managing presets during different gigs extremely easy.
+You can simply drag and drop to copy or move presets to the target bank which makes managing presets during different gigs extremely easy.
 You should try this now!

 2. Editing Banks / Presets

-When you place your mouse cursor on a bank or preset, it will display the edit and delete buttons for you to delete the bank/preset or change name of the bank/preset.
+When you place your mouse cursor on a bank or preset, it will display the edit and delete buttons for you to delete the bank/preset or change the name of the bank/preset.
 Please note that you can’t delete factory banks/presets.